From quantum geometry to non-linear optics and gerbes: Recent advances in topological band theory: Higher-form topological structures

 Here is how the same steps are presented in mathematical literature: The continuous association of momenta $k$ to Bloch states $\ket{u_n(k)}$ is called a \emph{vector bundle}, since one assigns a state vector (in the Hilbert space $\mathscr{H}$) to each momentum $k$.
 The notions of connection and curvature can be defined generally for any vector bundle; for example, considering vectors tangent to a two-dimensional surface results in the usual geometric (i.e., Gaussian) curvature of the surface.
 The (anti-)symmetrization of the derivatives in Eq.~(\ref{eqn:Berry-derivative}) is important: it ensures that all the constructed objects are differential forms, whose integrals obey variants of Stokes' theorem~\cite{Baez:1994}.
 Specifically, the Berry connection is described as a $1$-form because it involves a single derivative, while the Berry curvature constitutes a $2$-form due to the involvement of two derivatives.

-The key idea behind \emph{higher-form topology} is to find analogous mathematical objects where all the indices are increased by one [bottom row of Fig.~\ref{fig:comparison}(a)].
+The key idea behind \emph{higher-form topology} is to find analogous mathematical objects where the number of indices is increased by one [bottom row of Fig.~\ref{fig:comparison}(\textbf{a})].
 In other words: is it possible to construct a `higher-form connection' (which involves two derivatives and that changes under gauge transformations) whose derivative gives a `higher-form curvature' (which involves three derivatives and that is gauge-invariant)?
 The answer is affirmative, with the sought objects appearing in the integrated circular shift photoconductivity~\cite{Jankowski:2024b} (specifically, as alluded earlier, in the `excitation' contribution to the shift current).
 The final expression (modulo unspecified coefficients and minus symmetrization over indices) takes the form~\cite{Jankowski:2025}

-with the summations taken over all occupied and unoccupied bands.
-While the object $\mathcal{H}^{nm}_{abc}$ on the right-hand side was originally formulated in the QGT context in terms of derivatives of the interband Berry connection~\cite{Ahn:2022}, here I follow the more recent description in terms of bundle gerbes and tensor connections~\cite{Jankowski:2025}---concepts borrowed from the string theory literature~\cite{Kalb:1974}.
-For simplicity, I will focus on spinless $PT$-symmetric models.
+Here, the summation over all occupied and unoccupied bands on the right-hand side corresponds to integrating over all positive frequencies on the left-hand side.
+While the object $\mathcal{H}^{nm}_{abc}$ on the right-hand side was originally formulated in the QGT context in terms of derivatives of the interband Berry connection~\cite{Ahn:2022}, namely as a suitably antisymmetrized interband torsion (see also footnote~\ref{foot:C-connection}), here I follow the more recent description in terms of bundle gerbes and tensor connections~\cite{Jankowski:2025}---concepts borrowed from the string theory literature~\cite{Kalb:1974}.
+For simplicity, I will focus on spinless-$PT$-symmetric models.
 Because a bulk shift current generally requires broken inversion, the condition ``$PT$ present with $P$ broken'' implies $T$ is broken (for example, by antiferromagnetic order) while the combined $PT$ symmetry remains intact.